 Upon entering into the SSI license, we will pay to SSI an upfront licensing fee.
 In addition, the SSI license requires us to pay to SSI a royalty on net sales earned by us and our affiliates.
 The size of the income share due to SSI shall be determined and reflect the extent to which we have invested in carrying out the Phase 2 and Phase 3 clinical trials in respect of the PIONEER-derived immunotherapies administered together or in combination with licensed adjuvant prior to entering into a sub-license agreement.
-If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 2 clinical trial, we are required to pay to SSI a portion of any sublicensing income.
+If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 2 clinical trial, we are required to pay to SSI a portion of any sublicensing income in an amount equal to the mid-level double digit range.
 If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 3 trial, we are required to pay to SSI an additional portion of any sublicensing income.
 Prior to any out-licensing or commercialization of EVX-01, we are not required to make any additional payments to SSI.